 Hi!
 Since September 2018, I'm a postdoc (Szegö Assistant Professor) in the mathematics department of Stanford University, mentored by Jacob Fox.
-Before coming to Stanford, my doctoral studies were at ETH Zurich under the guidance of Benny Sudakov, and my undergraduate studies were at UNSW (Sydney), where my adviser was Catherine Greenhill.In Winter 2019 I am teaching MATH 151: Introduction to probability (course website).
-In Spring 2019 I will teach MATH 159: Discrete probabilistic methods (course website).
+Before coming to Stanford, my doctoral studies were at ETH Zurich under the guidance of Benny Sudakov, and my undergraduate studies were at UNSW (Sydney), where my adviser was Catherine Greenhill.In Spring 2019 I am teaching MATH 159: Discrete probabilistic methods (course website).

 Given n bases B1,...,Bn in an n-dimensional vector space V, a transversal basis is a basis of V containing exactly one element from each Bi.
 Rota's basis conjecture posits that it is always possible to find n disjoint transversal bases.
 In this paper we prove the partial result that one can always find (1/2 − o(1)) n disjoint transversal bases, improving on the previous record of Ω(n/log n).
 Our result generalises to the setting of matroids.
 See also our companion note adapting our methods to the setting of a related conjecture due to Kahn.